A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Numerical experiments

-with \(\gamma_1 = 1.4\), \(p_{w,1} = 0.0\) and \(\gamma_2 = 7.15\), \(p_{w,2} = 3309\).
-The computational domain is \([-5, 5]\) and the output time is \(t = 0.015\).
-The BP-OEDG($P^2$) with uniform 800 elements are used in this test case.
-The numerical results of pressure, mixture density, energy density, and volume fraction are compared with the reference solution in Fig.\ref{fig:gas_liquid_riemann_distributions}.
-It can be seen clearly that the numerical results agree with the reference solution well, which demonstrates the high order accuracy and robustness of the BP-OEDG scheme.
+The computed profiles of pressure, mixture density, energy density, and volume fraction are compared against the reference solutions in Figure~\ref{fig:gas_liquid_riemann_distributions}.
+The numerical results exhibit excellent agreement with the reference solutions, effectively demonstrating the high-order accuracy and robustness of the proposed BP-OEDG method.